ZL-Asica/KumoAuth/README_EN.md

 - **User Registration**: Users can register a new account via `/auth/register`, with passwords encrypted and stored in the database.
 - **User Login**: Users can log in via `/auth/login` to receive a JWT upon successful authentication, which is stored in an `HttpOnly` Cookie.
 - **Login Status Verification**: Verifies user login status via `/auth/status` using `authMiddleware`.
 This functionality checks the validity of the JWT in the request and automatically refreshes the JWT in the Cookie if valid.
+- **Structured logging**: Logs each request and response detail, skipping 404 responses, and captures error messages for status codes >= 400.
 - **OpenAPI Schema**: Available at `/doc` as a JSON-compliant schema matching [OpenAPI 3.1](https://spec.openapis.org/oas/v3.1.0.html), using [Zod OpenAPI](https://hono.dev/examples/zod-openapi).
 - **Interactive API Documentation**: Accessible at `/reference` for interactive documentation, code examples, and request templates, built with [Scalar for Hono](https://github.com/scalar/scalar/blob/main/packages/hono-api-reference/README.md).